On the sectional category of subgroup inclusions and Adamson cohomology theory: Adamson cohomology and sectional category

 The vertical filtration provides more information.
 Every column is a projective resolution, so the first page of the spectral sequence has the form The differential on this page is the map $\E_1^{p,q} \xrightarrow{\overline{d_1}} \E_1^{p+1,q}$ induced by the original differential on the $(G,H)$-projective resolution, Therefore, the second page of the spectral sequence corresponds to It is in this second page where, if we restrict to $q = 0$, Adamson cohomology appears.
 Indeed $ \E^{p,0}_2 = H^p([G:H],M) $ and we have

 \begin{proposition} There exists a spectral sequence such that $\E^{p,0}_2 = H^p([G:H],M).$ \end{proposition}

-We believe that the study of this sequence and, specially, the identification of the second page with some manageable object, is worth per se.
-The authors hope to obtain more information about it in further development.
+We believe the study of this sequence and, especially, the identification of the second page with a manageable object is worthwhile in itself.
+The authors hope to obtain more information about it in future work.